dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 Razor is a markup syntax for embedding .NET based code into webpages.
 The Razor syntax consists of Razor markup, C#, and HTML.
 Files containing Razor generally have a `.cshtml` file extension.
 Razor is also found in [Razor component](xref:blazor/components/index) files (`.razor`).
 Razor syntax is similar to the templating engines of various JavaScript single-page application (SPA) frameworks, such as Angular, React, VueJs, and Svelte.
 For more information see, <xref:client-side/spa-services>.

 [Introduction to ASP.NET Web Programming Using the Razor Syntax](/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c) provides many samples of programming with Razor syntax.
+Although the topic was written for ASP.NET rather than ASP.NET Core, most of the samples apply to ASP.NET Core.

 ## Rendering HTML